 This recipe for Cookie Butter Fudge is easy to make with just four ingredients!
-You will love this because it turns out so soft and amazing – it’s like eating pure cookie butter but without the need for a spoon!
-This is a great idea for a holiday treat!
+They come out soft and amazing, a great treat to give away for the holidays.

 Cookie butter is one of those things I simply cannot resist.
 I’m already unhealthily affectionate towards Biscoff cookies but the spread – give me a spoon and a jar of cookie butter and I’m basically in heaven!

-It has a beautiful texture and this melt-in-your-mouth kind of feel we all love so much!
+Really though, this fudge!
+It’s so good with a beautiful texture and this melt-in-your-mouth kind of feel we all love so much.
+What a holiday treat!

 - 2 cups sugar